bencodezen/go-blog/source/_posts/daily-overview-3.md

 1. Problems - Minimal
 2. Theory - Minimal
 3. Games - Satisfactory

-<div>Hopefully I'll be able to at least to satisfactory on all three on a more consistent basis.</div>
+Hopefully I'll be able to at least to satisfactory on all three on a more consistent basis.